-- On occasion, we need to hire other companies to help us to serve you better and in some of these cases, we may need to share personal data that is necessary to perform tasks for us, such as market research companies.
+- On occasion, we need to hire other companies to help us serve you better, and in some of these cases, we may need to share personal data that is necessary to perform tasks for us, such as market research companies

-- In order to protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
-This includes exchanging information with other companies and organisations for the purposes of fraud prevention and credit risk reduction.
+- To protect the rights, property, or safety of our business, our employees and workers, customers, suppliers, and others.
+This includes exchanging information with other companies and organizations for fraud prevention and credit risk reduction.

-We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as such terms are defined in section 1159 of the UK Companies Act 2006 (as amended from time to time).
+We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company, and its subsidiaries.

-If we or substantially all of our assets are acquired by a third party, in which case personal data that we hold about our customers will be one of the transferred assets.
+If a third party acquires us or substantially all of our assets, personal data that we hold about our customers will be one of the transferred assets.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Some of our employees and certain of our group companies are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data inside and outside the EEA.
+Most of our employees and our group companies are based outside the European Economic Area (EEA), so their processing of your personal data will involve a transfer of data inside and outside the EEA.